November 03, 2016

 Mr. Khonexay, the Room to Read literacy coach who led the training at Khieavanh’s school, offered her extra support.
 “I suggested she post the new instructional steps on the classroom wall for easy reference and repeat inspirational phases to remind her of her love of teaching,” said Mr. Khonexay, who also gave Khieavanh feedback after each training.

 When the training was over, Mr. Khonexay noticed a significant improvement in Khieavanh’s teaching.
 “She told me it was the first time she felt truly happy with her teaching,” he said.
-After just one semester, she no longer needed to look at the instructions she posted on the wall.“Children catch up fast.
-Now my students can sense how to blend new consonants with simple vowels, even before they open their textbooks!”
-First Grade Teacher
+After just one semester, she no longer needed to look at the instructions she posted on the wall.

 As part of the comprehensive program, Room to Read gave Khieavanh‘s school quality reading and instruction materials, which helped lead to significant improvement in her students.
 “Children catch up fast.
 Now my students can sense how to blend new consonants with simple vowels, even before they open their textbooks!” said Khieavanh.